Guard Contracts & Statistical Primer

 All logarithms are natural (ln); see ln/log for the convention used across InvarLock.

-Perplexity (PPL = exp(mean NLL)) uses the standard language-model definition—see the Transformers perplexity guide.
+Perplexity (PPL = exp(mean NLL)) uses the standard language-model definition; see the Transformers perplexity guide.

-Confidence intervals use the BCa bootstrap (1.2k to 3.2k replicates, α=0.05).
-The
+Primary metric confidence intervals use the BCa bootstrap (1.2k to 3.2k replicates by profile, α=0.05).
+The half-width approximation for planning is:

 Bootstrap defaults